eliashaeussler/typo3-codeception-helper/README.md

 It replaces an existing entrypoint (e.g. `typo3/index.php`) with a modified entrypoint that includes the distributed `c3.php` file.

-Enable this extension in your `codeception.yml`:
+Enable this extension in your `codeception.yml` file:

 ```yaml
 # codeception.yml